MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-upgradeability-disciplines.md

 #### General considerations

 - Upgrades to the data controller must be performed prior to upgrading the Arc-enabled SQL Managed Instance.
-The _arcdata_ Cluster extension and SQL Managed Instance extensions versions are related and must be the same.
+The _arcdata_ cluster extension and SQL Managed Instance extensions versions are related and must be the same.
 - Decide if you'll use automatic or manual upgrades of your Arc-enabled SQL Managed Instance depending on your requirements.
 - In the case of automatic upgrades, only a single maintenance window can be defined for a data controller.
 Consider the number of different maintenance windows needed for different workloads to identify the number of needed data controllers.